Azure-Samples/azure-search-python-samples/Quickstart/README.md

 urlFragment: python-quickstart
 ---

-# Python quickstart for Azure AI Search
+# Quickstart: Python for Azure AI Search

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-Demonstrates using Python and the Azure SDK for Python to create an Azure AI Search index, load it with documents, and execute a few queries.
-The index is modeled on a subset of the Hotels dataset, reduced for readability and comprehension.
-Index definition and documents are included in the code.
+This sample demonstrates how to use the Azure SDK for Python to create an Azure AI Search index, load it with documents, and execute queries.
+The index is modeled on a subset of the hotels dataset, which is reduced here for readability and comprehension.
+The code includes the index definition and documents.

 This sample is a Jupyter Python3 .ipynb file to perform the actions against the Azure AI Search service.

 ## Prerequisites

-* Visual Studio Code with the Python extension (or equivalent tool), with Python 3.10 or later
+* Visual Studio Code with the Python extension (or equivalent tool) and Python 3.10 or later.

-* [azure-search-documents package](https://pypi.org/project/azure-search-documents/) from the Azure SDK for Python
+* The [azure-search-documents package](https://pypi.org/project/azure-search-documents/) from the Azure SDK for Python.

 ## Set up the sample